Contemporary Voices: Native Utah Artists

-*We open this exhibition in conjunction with our reinterpretation of Cyrus Dallin’s Massasoit, a sculpture that is often misidentified as a Utah Native American Chief, though it depicts Ousamequin, a sixteenth-century leader of the Wampanoag tribe from New England.
+*We open this exhibition in conjunction with our reinterpretation of Cyrus Dallin’s Massasoit, a sculpture that is often misidentified as a Utah Native American Chief, though it depicts Ousamequin, a seventeenth-century leader of the Wampanoag tribe from New England.

 Image: Leo Platero, Midnight Melodies (2016)